The Winter Break period runs from the last Friday of exams through the Thursday prior to the start of the spring semester.

 - Turn off your lights when you leave.

-- Donate coats, unwanted clothing, canned goods and other working household items during Facilities Clean + Go Green at the end of the Fall Term.
-Facilities staff will be on hand to help with unloading and recycling.
+- Donate coats, unwanted clothing, canned goods and other working household items during Facilities and Operations Clean + Go Green at the end of the fall semester.
+Facilities and Operations staff will be on hand to help with unloading and recycling.